+What are the best work from home stocks?
 Who would have ever imagined that offices would be a thing of the past?
 Okay, that might be a little dramatic, but working from home has never been more accepted than it is now.
 The COVID-19 pandemic may have changed the way we do business forever.
 It took away the ability to be in close contact with our co-workers and clients.
 It forced many of us to do our jobs from home for the first time.
-What work from home stocks should you look at?

 Is Working From Home the New Normal?

 As Microsoft CEO Satya Nadella said when the pandemic first started, “We’ve seen two years of digital transformation in two months.”
 People set up in their bedrooms, dining room tables, even on the couch.
 Offices were vacant.

 Then a funny thing started to happen.
 Nobody really noticed a difference.
 It might be a stretch to say that efficiency and production went up.

 But there certainly wasn’t as steep a dropoff as many expected.
 Employee morale went up, people willingly worked harder and longer hours because they knew there was no long commute waiting at the end of the day.